dansmyers/dansmyers.github.io-archived/_posts/2017-03-14-igniteCS_Article.md

 >
 > This spring, as part of an $1,100 grant through Google’s igniteCS initiative, Sadeh and eight Rollins classmates have used MIT’s child-friendly Scratch software to teach the basics of coding to students in Fern Creek’s after-school program

 I'm tremendously proud of the leadership our students have shown and what they've accomplished so far.
-Fern Creek will be closing at the end of this academic year, but we're looking forward to continuing the program at new home next year.
+Fern Creek will be closing at the end of this academic year, but we're looking forward to continuing the program at a new home next year.